microsoft/AzureTrailblazerAcademy/month2/labs/lab_oraTopg/README.md

 5. Connect to Oracle VM to set the environment
 - Type "who am i" in the cloud shell to get the "UserName".
+- Type "cd" enter to be in the home directory.
-- Locate the public key in ".ssh" directory.
+- Locate the public key file 'id_rsa.pub' in ".ssh" directory.
-- Copy the public key.
+- Type 'cat id_rsa.pub' and copy the public key.
 - Reset the VM password with the public key by accessing "Reset Password" under "Support + troubleshooting" section of Oracle VM left menu from Azure Portal.
 - Access the Oracle VM (sample-oracledb-vm01) from the portal and get the public IP Address.
-- connect to the vm by typing "ssh \<UserName\>@\<IPAddress\>".
+- Connect to the vm by typing "ssh \<UserName\>@\<IPAddress\>".
-- switch to root to stop the linux firewall.
+- Switch to root to stop the linux firewall.
 It is not recommended for enterprise use.
 - Type "sudo su - " to become root user.
 - Type "systemctl status firewalld" to check the status of the linux firewall.
 - Type "systemctl stop firewalld" to stop the filewall.
 - Type "systemctl status firewalld" to verify if the firewall has stopped.

 6. Set Oracle Environment
+- Continue in the cloud shell environment.
 - Type "sudo su - oralce" to login as oracle user.
 - type ". oraenv" and enter "oradb01" as ORACLE_SID. make sure you have space after "."
 - connect to oracle database by typing "sqlplus / as sysdba".
 - Unlock the HR schema account by typing "alter user hr identified by hr account unlock;".
 - Connect to HR schema by typing "connect hr/hr;".
 - View table data by typeing "select * from jobs;".
-- type "exit" to get out of sqlplus.
+- type "exit" to come out of sqlplus.
-- You are able to successfully access Jobs table in Oracle HR schema.
+- You are able to successfully access "Jobs" table in Oracle HR schema!

 7. Set the client connectivity to Oracle Database
 - Access Oracle VM from the Azure Portal.